 - Your doctor will need to check your progress at regular visits while you are using this medicine.
 Be sure to keep all appointments.

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects:

-- Fever, chills, diarrhea, nausea, muscle or joint pain.
+- Fever, chills, cough, sore throat, nausea, or muscle or joint pain

-- Itching, flaking, or dryness of treated skin area.
+- Itching, flaking, or dryness of the treated skin area

 If you notice these less serious side effects, talk with your doctor: